ACannamela/Realms/Omnibus.md

 A PC can encounter a boulder call in one of two ways: being hit with a physical boulder prop or by a weapon simulating the effects of a boulder.
-In either instance, the same call of “Boulder!” is used.
+In either instance, the same call of "Boulder!" is used.

-If you or any of your equipment are hit by the call of “Boulder!”, you suffer the following effects: your character is dead, any armor hit is “broken” where the boulder touched the locations, magic items hit by the boulder are disenchanted, and any non-monetary equipment (i.e. non-enchanted weapons, bows, and shields) that is hit by the boulder is “broken.”
-It is the player’s responsibility to see that items damaged this way are not used until the appropriate repair spells are cast upon them.
+If you or any of your equipment are hit by the call of "Boulder!", you suffer the following effects: your character is dead, any armor hit is "broken" where the boulder touched the locations, magic items hit by the boulder are disenchanted, and any non-monetary equipment (i.e. non-enchanted weapons, bows, and shields) that is hit by the boulder is "broken."
+It is the playerâ€™s responsibility to see that items damaged this way are not used until the appropriate repair spells are cast upon them.